 From March 1 2018, the maximum allowed term for all brands and types of SSL certificates is 825 days (approximately 27 months).
 If after this date you re-issue a Symantec, Thawte or GeoTrust certificate that is valid for longer than these 825 days at the time of reissue, the remaining term is limited to 825 days.
 If you do the reissue before 1 March 2018, you will receive a certificate with the original term.

-Some certificates require a new round of validation - as such, make sure to request the reissue in time.
+Some certificates require a new round of validation - as such, make sure to request the reissue or renewal in time.
 Worldwide, millions of certificates will need to be reissued, so take into account a slightly longer delivery time.

 - Domain validation certificates require validation via email.

 - Organisation and extended validation certificates require a new round of validation of business data, in case the last validation was completed over 27 months ago.